-As I was saying, they are searching for something… they don’t even know what exactly they are searching and what they want to find.
+As I was saying, they are searching for something… they don’t even know what exactly they are searching for and what they want to find.
 We are all seeking answers no matter the age, only the questions differ.
-They see in Satanism something now, provocative, different.
+They see in Satanism something new, provocative, different.
 They seen that what is normal is not always special… so they look, in other words, for something special to make themselves seen and get attention.
 Something to belong to.
 Something to identify with.
 They are looking for their place, my dear people!

 Is it bad?

 Yes and no. It depends on many factors.
 Generally, Satanism is not something bad or not worse than any other religion present on the market.
 If the youngster is looking for the answers alone and does it seriously, it is certainly not something bad.
 The information about Satanism present on the internet is very friendly and really doesn’t have a hidden intention.
 That I can guarantee, as a grown up man who studied and practiced Satanism for over 10 years.

 When can it become bad?
 When they don’t search in the right places… to be more specific, I’m talking about groups of teenagers, as immature as they are, who also wish to affirm themselves.

 In the case of a group, rebellion becomes a contest, and the one who is most rebel (or more “special”) is the coolest and most admired in the group.
 For this reason, teens can begin to compete in unorthodox acts who can lead to serious outcomes.
 Especially when no one in the group knows about the traditions and philosophy of this religious current called Satanism.